bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

 - Measure uncertainty in our observations
 - Make evidence-based decisions

 In this guide, I'll explain essential statistical concepts using straightforward language.
-For deeper understanding, I highly recommend {% cite Daniel2024 %} - it's an absolute gem.
+For detailed understanding, I highly recommend {% cite Daniel2024 %} - it's an absolute gem.

 ---